T

 restaurant

-A short walk from Peace Memorial Park.
+A short tram ride or walk from the Peace Memorial Park.

 Day 2 · Hiroshima